Cairngorm 100 rider and horse qualifications

 Entries for the 100 miles, 75 miles elevator will be considered from riders and horses that have successfully completed 2 rides of 50 miles (80k) or above within a single day, as a member of a recognised National or International Endurance Association, preferably but not necessarily as a combination, with 1x 80k in one day ideally, being completed within the previous 12 months.

 Long distance, i.e. in excess of 120k, multi day endurance rides having been completed successfully within previous 12 months will also be considered.

 Entries will also be considered from any horse /rider combination who are not affiliated to any endurance association, if they can prove they have suitable long-distance riding experience.

-Requirements for the 50 miles class are that both the horse and rider must have completed at least 1 50 miles (80 km) within the previous 3 months prior to the CG 100.
+Requirements for the 50 miles class are that both the horse and rider must have completed at least 1x 50 miles (80 km) in one day, ideally within the previous 12 months.
 However, entries will also be considered from riders that are not affiliated to an endurance association providing proof that both the rider and horse are experienced.

 For all classes the horse must be 7 years of age on the 1 January of the year of the ride.